blen90/hw7-professional-readme-generator/README.md

 # Usage

-After running the command ```node index.js``` in the terminal the user will then be prompted with some questions that they must answer and then the README file will be generated.
+After running the command ```node index.js``` in the terminal and installing the dependencies the user will then be prompted with some questions that they must answer and then the README file will be generated.

 # Technology